callawaycloud/llm-apex-agents/README.md

 **Tested Prompts:**

-- :white_check_mark: Search for accounts containing the word "sample" and send a notification to the user with name = "charlie jonas", notifying them that they should remove the account.,
+- :white_check_mark: `Search for accounts containing the word "sample" and send a notification to the user with name = "charlie jonas", notifying them that they should remove the account.`
-- :white_check_mark: write a SOQL query that returns all billing related fields for an account.
-Send me a notification with the results of the query,
+- :white_check_mark: `write a SOQL query that returns all billing related fields for an account.
+Send me a notification with the results of the query`
-- :white_check_mark: Get the weather tomorrow in Lander, wyoming.
-Send a notification to Charlie Jonas letting him know how to dress,
+- :white_check_mark: `Get the weather tomorrow in Lander, wyoming.
+Send a notification to Charlie Jonas letting him know how to dress`
-- :white_check_mark: Research 3 companies that offer leading edge solutions for building API.
-Insert the new account with basic information about the business, but only if the account does not already exist.,
+- :white_check_mark: `Research 3 companies that offer leading edge solutions for building API.
+Insert the new account with basic information about the business, but only if the account does not already exist.`
-- :white_check_mark: Find out how many employees work at amazon and update the account,
+- :white_check_mark: `Find out how many employees work at amazon and update the account`
-- :white_check_mark:query 3 accounts that do not have Number of Employees set.
-Update the account with the number of employees from the internet.,
+- :white_check_mark: `query 3 accounts that do not have Number of Employees set.
+Update the account with the number of employees from the internet.`
-- :white_check_mark: See if you can fill in any missing information on the amazon account.
-Send me a notification with the summary
+- :white_check_mark: `See if you can fill in any missing information on the amazon account.
+Send me a notification with the summary`
-- :white_check_mark: Search for accounts containing the word "sample".
-Create a task assigned to me with the subject "Remove Sample Account
+- :white_check_mark: `Search for accounts containing the word "sample".
+Create a task assigned to me with the subject "Remove Sample Account`
-- :white_check_mark: write a SOQL query to group invoice total by project name.
-Send me the results in a notification
+- :white_check_mark: `write a SOQL query to group invoice total by project name.
+Send me the results in a notification`

 ## :hammer_and_wrench: Tools